agbuenoch/cybersecurity-home-lab/README-2.md

 The installation process will begin; this will take a considerable number of hours, depending on your native machine specifications.
 The higher RAM and processor cores you have, the faster the installation process.

-When you are running out of battery or internet connectivity at any stage of the installation especially this stage, I recommend you do not shut down your system or “power off” the VM or exit the VMware Workstation Pro, you should put your system on “sleep” mode and wake it up later when you have internet connections or charged your battery, to continue the installation process.
+When you are running out of battery or internet connectivity at any stage of the installation especially this stage, I recommend you do not shut down your system or “**power off**” the VM or exit the VMware Workstation Pro, you should put your system on “**sleep**” mode and wake it up later when you have internet connections or charged your battery, to continue the installation process.
 Just remember, this process can take a while.<br>
 **View: [step3T](ubuntu-server-installation-screenshots/step3T)<br>**
 **View: [step3T2](ubuntu-server-installation-screenshots/step3T2)<br>**
 **View: [step3U](ubuntu-server-installation-screenshots/step3U)**